ldproxy/demo/README.md

 interactive instruments provides this information as examples of configurations of [ldproxy](https://github.com/interactive-instruments/ldproxy).

-The files included in the `resources` directory are in general subject to copyright and a license.
+The files included in the `resources` and `values` directories are in general subject to copyright and a license.
 For details see each API configuration.

 All other files are available under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.